Current Research Studies

 - have a clinical diagnosis of psychosis and up to 5 years of antipsychotic medication exposure

 Do involuntary body movements have a hold on you?
-We invite those who are experiencing involuntary movements in their face or other parts of their body – and suffer from schizophrenia, schizoaffective disorder, bipolar disorder, or mood disorder – to see if they may qualify for the Kinect 4 Study.
+We invite those who are experiencing involuntary movements in their face or other parts of their body – and suffer from schizophrenia or schizoaffective disorder, to see if they may qualify for the Kinect 3 Study.
 The purpose of this clinical research study is to evaluate the effectiveness, safety, and tolerability of an investigational oral medication for tardive dyskinesia.
 Each individual will be evaluated to determine his or her eligibility.
 Those who qualify will receive study medication, study-related medical exams, and lab tests at no charge.

 Have you been diagnosed with Schizophrenia or Schizoaffective disorder?
 Are you interested in helping us learn if a drug called Exenatide may improve your memory and thinking?